Supporting Mental Health

 Ellie's Angels

-Ellie's Angels are an external registered charity who works with the NHS to introduce mental health awareness and support into day to day student life.
+Ellie's Angels are an external registered charity who work with the NHS to introduce mental health awareness and support into day-to-day student life.

 "Better u" is an app we recommend for all our pupils who are struggling with their mental health.
 This is an app that provides a platform where pupils can support their mental health and well-being through journaling, daily affirmations and mindfulness features.
 It's also a place where pupils can find links to a diverse range of professional organisations and charities that offer support on a variety of platforms.